quaghien/text2poster/README.md

-##  Advertising Banner Generation - Zalo AI Challenge 2023
+##  Advertising Banner Generation with stable diffusion
-The model achieved a score of **0.39565** from Zalo AI Benchmark, ranking **13th** among participating teams.
 A model capable of generating product advertising banners automatically, based on provided product descriptions.The goal is to produce creative and engaging banners that closely resemble human-created templates.
 ## Quick Start
 Clone this project and install the required packages: